lucemans/show/icann75/slides.md

 ---

-# Motivation
+# 📢 Motivation

 <!--
 Why

 I can hear you say.

-I would say there is none.
+Let me explain.
 -->

 ---

-# Public Good
+# 🌎 Public Good

 <!--
 We are a collective of open source public good contributors who care to make a difference in the world.